5 Best Medical Schools in Texas (Updated List For 2026)

 5. Texas A&M Health Science Center College of Medicine

-Texas A&M was ranked 80th for best medical schools in research by U.S. News, tied with University of Missouri.
-It also ranked in the range of #94 – 124 for best medical schools in primary care.
+Texas A&M was ranked in the top tier for best medical schools in research by U.S. News.
+It also ranked well for best medical schools in primary care.

 Texas A&M’s research centers have created new facial restoration tech, portable water purification for the military, and tuberculosis diagnostics.